elijahanghw/drone-hover/README.md

 ## Limitations:

 - Spinning hover optimization does not work when force is aligned with torque for all values of input commands.
 SLSQP require constraints to be twice differentiable.
 To consider alternative optimization algorithms.
-- The origin of the body-fixed coordinates is assumed to always be on the C.G.
-To consider a more general case where the origin and the C.G. do not coincide.